PrestaShop/prestashop.github.io/news/_posts/2020-11-30-from-legacy-to-future-architecture-connecting-the-dots.md

 ## Isolate the Core behind the Core API

 The Core API acts as an [anti-corruption layer][anti-corruption-layer], or bridge, between the application code (Controllers, Services, Extensions...) and Core components.
-Whenever an application level component needs something from the Core, it access it through the Core API.
+Whenever an application level component needs something from the Core, it accesses it through the Core API.

 Thanks to this, application components will no longer depend on Core components directly.
 Therefore, if for example a Core component should need to be removed and replaced with another, it would be completely transparent from the application point of view, as all changes would happen "behind the scenes".